natmfat/obsidian-lens/README.md

 NEXT_PUBLIC_GITHUB_REDIRECT_URI=<redirect url>
 ```

-- You could set the redirect URI to `http://localhost:3000/api/login`, but eventually you will need to change it if you deploy Obsidian vault to the cloud.
+- Create a GitHub app with a redirect URI to `http://localhost:3000/api/login` and callback URL to `http://localhost:3000/api/login`.
+Eventually you will need to change these if you deploy Obsidian vault to the cloud.
 - You can create a free [Redis account](http://redis.com); the base image has a limit of 30mb which is more than enough to store file paths and names.

 ### Vault Cache